ansu5555/pdf-viewer-reactjs/README.md

 -   Required: **false**

--   Description: A function that will be called on clicking on document load, total page count can be accessed in the function.
+-   Description: A function that will be called on document load, total page count can be accessed in the function.

 **`css`:**